 available at these Capital District bookstores:

-Plaza (Albany), Market Block Books (Troy), Open Door Bookstore
+(Albany), Market Block Books (Troy), Open Door Bookstore (Schenectady), The

-the book by Carl Strock,
+the book by Carl Strock, a columnist for

-the 5th Anniversary of the Arrest of Yassim Aref and Mohammed
+protest on the 5th Anniversary of the Arrest of Yassim Aref and Mohammed Hossain.

 here for the Troy Record Article on the March and Rally